 If you offer infant formula to your baby, you can use a regular store bought cow-milk based product.
 Current research shows that regular formulas do not appear to increase the risk of developing milk allergy compared to modified formulas.
 Modified formulas include extensively hydrolyzed casein and partially hydrolyzed whey formulas.

-Introduce the common food allergens one at a time to your baby.
+After you have introduced a few other solid foods, offer the common food allergens one at a time.
 There is no research to show that you need to wait a certain number of days between them.

 You can start with the common food allergens your family eats often.
 You do not have to introduce the foods your family does not eat, such as fish if your family is vegetarian.
 If you have questions about introducing the common food allergens, talk to your baby’s nurse or doctor or a registered dietitian.

 Consider introducing peanut and egg before the other common food allergens.
-Research suggests introducing peanut and cooked egg (such as hard boiled) at about 6 months of age is particularly helpful for reducing the risk of a food allergy developing to these foods.
+Introducing peanut and cooked egg (such as hard boiled) at about 6 months of age seems to be especially helpful for reducing the risk of a food allergy developing to these foods.
 You can introduce them to your baby’s diet before introducing the other common food allergens.

 If your baby has severe eczema or egg allergy, talk to your baby’s doctor or nurse practitioner.
-Babies with severe eczema or egg allergy may benefit from having peanut introduced to their diets between 4 to 6 months of age.
+Babies with severe eczema or egg allergy may benefit from having peanut introduced to their diets as early as 4 to 6 months of age.
 This may be the best age for reducing their chance of developing peanut allergy.
-Talk to your baby’s doctor or nurse practitioner before you try offering peanut.
-Ask them to consider referring your baby to a pediatric allergist before offering peanut.
+Talk to your baby’s doctor or nurse practitioner before you offer peanut.
+Ask them to consider referring your baby to a pediatric allergist.